LTCC multi layer ceramic circuits

 - High degree of miniaturization - 3-D functions such as cavities, stepped bonding planes, channels and membranes

 Compared to conventional circuit carriers such as FR4, LTCC technology can meet precisely these requirements.
-Typical areas of application include medical technology, the automotive industry, high-frequency technology, space technology and communications technology.
+Typical areas of application include medical technology, automotive industry, high-frequency technology, space technology and communications technology.

 Typical structure of an LTCC circuit